Cray-HPE/docs-csm/upgrade/index.md

 1. Next Topic

     After completion of the firmware update with FAS, the CSM product stream has been fully upgraded and configured.
-Refer to the _HPE Cray EX Installation and Configuration Guide 1.5 S-8000_ for other product streams to be upgraded and configured after CSM.
+Refer to the 1.5 _HPE Cray EX System Software Getting Started Guide S-8000_ for other product streams to be upgraded and configured after CSM.